nklabs/libnklabs-pico/README.md

 * A special tool must be built which converts the .elf output into a Microsoft UF2 file suitable for copying to the filesystem that shows up when you plug the Pi Pico into USB.
-This lets you install your firmware by just copying this file on the fake drive.
+This lets you install your firmware by just copying this file to the fake drive.

 * The image must include a second stage bootloader.
 This a separate program built on its own.
-A python scripts pads out and adds a checksum to the resulting image.
-It is then converted into a ASCII hex bytes in an assembly language source file which is then assembled and included with your own program.
+A python script pads out and adds a checksum to the resulting image.
+It is then converted into ASCII hex bytes in an assembly language source file which is then assembled and included with your own program.
 A key point is that this bootloader must know the type of flash device that is attached to the RP2040.
 CMake produces a C header file that